antmicro/jswasi/README.md

 # Testing

 This repository contains two sets of tests: unit tests and syscalls tests.
-The first set can be run using `npm run test:unit` command and it tests the integrity of internal kernel structures.
+The first set can be run using `make test` command and it tests the integrity of the internal kernel structures.
+Note that `nodejs` (preferably `v18`) is required in order to run the unit tests.
 The latter is an userspace rust program that invokes raw syscalls to check whether the kernel responds to them correctly.
 Note that for syscalls tests executable to work properly, it needs to be compiled with a custom rust toolchain that implements `canonicalize`.
 For instructions on how to build such toolchain, see [wasi_ext_lib](https://github.com/antmicro/wasi_ext_lib#build).